AdaptiveON: Adaptive Outdoor Local Navigation Method For Stable and Reliable Actions: Benchmarks

 \textbf{Slippery and Unstructured Terrain: } Scenario (b) is a slippery terrain with unstructured features.
 The rocks are loose and withered leaves are soft.
 Combined with bumpy grass textures, the scenario can easily lead to drifting when robots move on the terrain.
+This scenario also has trees that the robot must avoid.
 The purple point is the target for all the methods.
 From the trajectories, we can observe that CrowdSteer deviates most because it moves the robot very fast with sharp turns.
-AdptiveON and Terp have similar deviations.
-Terp can choose the waypoints with smaller elevation changes, which makes smaller vibrations in running and causes less drifting.
-As shown in Table \ref{tab:realworld_result} our approach reduces the drifting at least by $8.08\%$.
+AdaptiveON and Terp have similar deviations.
+As shown in Table \ref{tab:realworld_result}, our approach reduces the drifting at least by $8.08\%$.

-\textbf{Hill: } Scenario (c) is the hill with high elevation changes.
-The hill has different gradients on different parts.
-AdptiveON can move the robot to the area with lower elevation changes.
-Although Terp can also choose lower elevation changes, we observe that it does not work well to choose waypoints relatively far from the robot.
-From the Table \ref{tab:realworld_result} we can observe that our method has at least a $14.75\%$ decrease in the elevation changes.
+\textbf{Hills: } Scenario (c) contains a hilly region with high elevation changes and inconsistent elevation gradients.
+Further, the grass surface is bumpy and slightly slippery for the robot.
+We observe that AdaptiveON can navigate the robot along trajectories with lower elevation changes and lower vibrations.
+Although Terp can also choose lower elevations, its trajectory optimization could lead to relatively higher elevations when the waypoints are significantly far away from the robot.
+Hence, as presented in Table \ref{tab:realworld_result}, we can see that our method provides at least a $14.75\%$ decrease in the elevation changes when navigating in hilly regions.